universalsafetyformat/usf_website/README.md

 ### Edit

-Edit the sources with your favorite editor.
+Edit the sources with your favorite editor (see the folder `content/en`).
 You can run `hugo server` in the background to get a live preview of your changes in the browser.

+Look at the [Markdown Guide](https://www.markdownguide.org/tools/hugo/) to get more information about the markdown elements supported by [hugo](https:/gohugo.io) out of the box.

+The website uses the Docsy template.
+Check out the [Docsy example site](https://www.docsy.dev/docs/), which serves as a blueprint what can be done with Docsy.
+The sources for the example site can be found [here](https://github.com/google/docsy/tree/a7dc77412c533fefc71730927350677fed35f576/userguide/content/en).

 ### Commit and Deploy